-ING applies this principle.
-Each Supervisory Board member follows a tailor-made introduction programme shortly after his/ her appointment to become better acquainted with ING and his/her role as a Supervisory Board member.
+ING Bank applies this principle.
+Each Supervisory Board member follows a tailor-made introduction programme after his/ her appointment to become better acquainted with ING and his/her role as a Supervisory Board member.

 ING introduced a regular Knowledge Day for Supervisory Board members to acquire additional in-depth knowledge regarding general developments in the financial market, customer care, commercial activities, risk management and regulatory developments.
-In 2012 cybercrime, sustainable banking and future economic scenarios were among the topics discussed during the Knowledge Day.
-In addition, duty of care towards the client, financial reporting, risk management, succession planning, De Nederlandsche Bank Supervision policy, corporate governance as well as a visit to business units have been part of the Permanent Education programme for the Supervisory Roard
+In 2014 trends in economy, regulatory, technology and customer behaviour, as well as innovation and predictive analyses, were among the topics discussed during the Knowledge Day.
+In addition, cybercrime, Basel III regulation, Dutch compensation rules, implications of SEPA and European Banking Supervision as well as a visit to ING Bank Slaski have been part of the Permanent Education programme for the Supervisory Board.